 Photos and Video

 You can request MUSC stock photographs, head shots, or specific event photos; b-roll and interview footage are often available to members of media in regards to press releases and major announcements.
-To learn more about procedures for taking photos or filming on campus, contact Sarah Bates.
+To learn more about procedures for taking photos or filming on campus, contact Sarah Pack.

 Need some basic details?